Standard Dashboards

 • Chargeback Reason Codes - Breaks down all your chargebacks (both the total number of disputed transactions and their combined value) by the chargeback reason code

 • Top 25 BINs by Chargeback Volume - The top 25 BINs of the cards you processed chargebacks for in the set time period, listed in descending order of chargeback count.
-This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of RFI, pre-arbitration, or notification_of_fraud.
+This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of cancelled, RFI, pre-arbitration, or notification_of_fraud.

 • Chargebacks Average Order Value - The average order value (AOV) of all successful transactions and the AOV of all the chargebacks you processed, demonstrated over time.
-This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of RFI, pre-arbitration, or notification_of_fraud.
+This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of cancelled, RFI, pre-arbitration, or notification_of_fraud.

 • Non-Card Disputes by Payment Method - Breaks down all your non-card disputes (both the total number of disputed transactions and their combined value) by the payment method used.
-This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of RFI, pre-arbitration, or notification_of_fraud.
+This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of cancelled, RFI, pre-arbitration, or notification_of_fraud.

 🚧